Moral Susceptibility and Robustness under Persona Role-Play in Large Language Models: Introduction

 As large language models (LLMs) move into interactive, multi-agent settings, reliable benchmarks for their social reasoning are essential.
 Recent evaluations probe theory-of-mind, multi-agent interactions under asymmetric information, cooperation, and deception through controlled role-play and game-theoretic tasks \cite{zhou2024sotopia,pan2023machiavelli,bianchi2024negotiationarena,chen-etal-2024-tombench,costa2025deceivedetectdiscloselarge}.
 Complementary datasets benchmark social commonsense, moral judgment, and self-recognition capabilities \cite{sap-etal-2019-social,hendrycks2021ethics,bai2025knowthyselfincapabilityimplications}.
 Motivated by this landscape, we focus on moral judgment as a core facet of social decision-making and alignment.

 This paper introduces a benchmark that combines persona role-play---prompting a LLM to assume a specific character---with the Moral Foundations Questionnaire \citep{moralfoundations2017questionnaires}, a widely used instrument in moral psychology that measures five moral foundations: Harm/Care, Fairness/Reciprocity, In-group/Loyalty, Authority/Respect, and Purity/Sanctity \citep{graham2009liberals,haidt2007when,moralfoundations2017questionnaires}.
 We elicit LLMs to respond to the MFQ while role-playing personas drawn from \citet{ge2025scalingsyntheticdatacreation}.
-From these responses, we define two complementary quantities: moral robustness, the stability of MFQ scores over personas under repeated sampling, and moral susceptibility, the sensitivity of MFQ scores to persona variation.
+From these responses, we define two complementary quantities: moral robustness, the within-persona stability of MFQ scores under repeated sampling (averaged across personas), and moral susceptibility, the sensitivity of MFQ scores to persona variation.
+Operationally, we estimate these quantities in two ways: the main benchmark uses repeated sampling, which applies uniformly across queried models, while a complementary logit-based procedure is available for models that expose next-token distributions and provides a more direct estimate of the induced rating distribution.
 See Fig.~\ref{fig:mfq-susceptibility-robustness} for a conceptual overview diagram.
 These metrics are defined in Eq.~\eqref{eq:robustness} and Eq.~\eqref{eq:overall-susceptibility}, each with foundation-level decompositions and uncertainty estimates.

-Applying this framework across contemporary model families and sizes, we find that model family accounts for most of the variance in moral robustness, with no systematic effect of model size.
-In contrast, moral susceptibility shows a mild family effect but a clear within-family size trend, with larger variants being more susceptible.
-Among individual models, Claude 4.5 Sonnet is the most robust and Grok 4 Fast the least.
-Conversely, Gemini 2.5 Flash is the most susceptible, while GPT-5 Nano is the least.
-Overall, we observe a a positive correlation between robustness and susceptibility, which is more pronounced at the family level, as seen in Section~\ref{sec:robustness-susceptibility-correlation}.